ministryofjustice/opg-lpa/README.md

 pre-commit install
 ```

-This will install the precommit hooks for the repo. this covers:
+This will install the pre-commit hooks for the repo.
+This covers:

 * PHP code fixers
 * Terraform